How do you learn to drive if you have a disability?

 And more importantly how do you pay for it?

-Young disabled adults in receipt of the higher rate Mobility can learn to drive at 16 years.
+Young disabled adults in receipt of the Higher rate Mobility for the Disability Living Allowance/Personal Independence Payment can learn to drive at 16 years.

 But the first challenge is to get a provisional driving licence!

 As always with a disability nothing is straightforward!!

 In the first instance you need to contact the Drivers Medical Group of the Driver and Vehicle Licensing Agency (DVLA) to check whether your medical condition will affect your driving.

 Depending on your disability you will have to fill out medical forms specific for your condition.

 To save time you can obtain the provisional driving license forms from your local post office and download the relevant medical form from the Gov.uk website.

 These forms will require medical information and consultant/doctor contacts.

 Expect a long wait and be prepared to chase them up with a phone call or two!
 (Tel: 0300 790 6806)